PySimpleGUI/PySimpleGUI/readme.md

 		location=(None,None)) Location on screen to show window
 ```

-If configured as an Open File Popup then (save_as is not True)  the dialog box will look like this. <br>
+If configured as an Open File Popup then (save_as is not True)  the dialog box will look like this.

 ![snag-0060](https://user-images.githubusercontent.com/13696193/46761050-9831c680-cca1-11e8-8de9-68b15efe2c46.jpg)

 If you set the parameter save_As to True, then the dialog box looks like this: